citp/privacy-policy-historical/l/lb/lbi/lbinary.com.md

-> *The following text is extracted and transformed from the lbinary.com privacy policy that was archived on 2013-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131224065632id_/http%3A//www.lbinary.com/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lbinary.com privacy policy that was archived on 2014-03-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140331053231id_/http%3A//www.lbinary.com/company/privacy) for the most accurate reproduction.*

-# lbinary - Privacy
+# Privacy

 **INFORMATION COLLECTED BY WEBSITE**